pure-data/externals-howto/README.rst

       int i_count;
     } t_counter;

-The integer variable ``i_count`` stores the counter-value.
+The integer variable ``i_count`` stores the counter value.

-object-arguments
+object arguments
 ----------------

 It is quite useful for a counter, if a initial value can be defined by the user.
-Therefore this initial value should be passed to the object at creation-time.
+Therefore this initial value should be passed to the object at creation time.

 ::